skrub-data/skrub/doc/skrub_pipeline.rst

 For example if df is a pandas DataFrame: df = df.assign(new_col=...) instead of df['new_col'] = ...

+Note the suggestion in the error message: using :meth:`pandas.DataFrame.assign`.
+When we do need assignments or in-place transformations, we can put them in a :func:`deferred` function.
+But we should make a (shallow) copy of the inputs and return a new value.

-Finally, there are other situations where using ``deferred`` can be helpful:
+Finally, there are other situations where using :func:`deferred` can be helpful:

 - When we have many nodes in our graph and want to collapse a sequence of steps into a single function call that appears as a single node.
-- When certain steps need to be deferred until the full computation runs, because they depend on the runtime environment, or on objects that cannot be pickled with the rest of the computation graph (for example, opening and reading a file).
+- When certain function calls need to be deferred until the full computation runs, because they depend on the runtime environment, or on objects that cannot be pickled with the rest of the computation graph (for example, opening and reading a file).

 .. rubric:: Examples